-HIV/AIDS: Studies shed light on benefits of enhancing links to primary care and services in jail settings and beyondNovember 28th, 2012 in HIV & AIDS /
+HIV/AIDS: Studies shed light on benefits of enhancing links to primary care and services in jail settings and beyondNovember 28, 2012 in Medicine & Health / HIV & AIDS

 (Medical Xpress)—More than nine million people are admitted into U.S. jails every year, disrupting access to health care for the tens of thousands who are HIV positive.